Dan Beach Bradley

-Dan Beach Bradley (July 18, 1804 – June 23, 1873) was an American Protestant missionary to Siam from 1835 until his death.
+Dan Beach Bradley (July 18, 1804 – June 23, 1873) or known in Thai as Dr. Pladley (Note: หมอปลัดเล) was an American Protestant missionary to Siam from 1835 until his death.
 He is credited with numerous firsts, including, bringing the first Thai-script printing press to Siam, publishing the first Thai newspaper and monolingual Thai dictionary, performing the first surgery in Siam, and introducing Western medicine and technology.